Lundalogik/move-to-go/README.md

 move-to-go run
 ```

-This will create a go.zip file.
+This will create a go_0.zip file.
 If the file already exists it will be replaced.

+If the migration contains lots of data, the result will be split into several zip files.

 ## What happens when you move to Lime Go?